aws/amazon-sagemaker-examples/.github/ISSUE_TEMPLATE/content-improvement.md

 ---

 **Link to the notebook**
-Add the link to the notebook
+Add the link to the notebook.

 **What aspects of the notebook can be improved?**